Capturing the Light: Impressionism in Watercolors

 - This Adult Studio is held indoors in the Museum’s John & Robyn Horn Education Center.

-- Space is limited to small groups of up to eight students; face coverings and social distancing are required.
+- Space is limited to small groups of up to 10 students; face coverings and social distancing are required.

 The Museum's studio program for adults offers a core curriculum in drawing, painting, printmaking, and three-dimensional media, and also explores the intersections between them.
 Local and visiting artists help students of all levels and abilities develop skills in media that reflect techniques and themes featured in the Museum’s Collection and special exhibitions.
 Classes meet for 3–12 weeks, and are designed for anyone interested in exploring specific media in depth; daylong workshops introduce new media or processes.
 To add your name to our Adult Studio mailing list, click here to email us or call 828.253.3227 x121.